Poisoning of Alexander Litvinenko: Death and last statement

-Late on 22 November, Litvinenko's heart failed, and he died the following day; the official time of death was 9:21 pm at University College Hospital in London.
+Late on 22 November, Litvinenko's heart failed, and he died the following day; the official time of death was 21:21 at University College Hospital in London.

-The autopsy took place on 1 December.
+The autopsy took place on 1 December, conducted by Benjamin Swift and Nathaniel Cary, with a third pathologist observing from a safe distance.

 Litvinenko had ingested polonium-210, a poisonous radioactive isotope.
 Litvinenko's funeral took place on 7 December at the London Central Mosque, after which his body was buried at Highgate Cemetery in North London.

 In his last statement he said about Putin: